before80/go_docs/content/docs/References/CommandDocumentation/compile.md

 //go:linkname localname [importpath.name]
 ```

 This special directive does not apply to the Go code that follows it.
-Instead, the //go:linkname directive instructs the compiler to use “importpath.name” as the object file symbol name for the variable or function declared as “localname” in the source code.
-If the “importpath.name” argument is omitted, the directive uses the symbol's default object file symbol name and only has the effect of making the symbol accessible to other packages.
+Instead, the //go:linkname directive instructs the compiler to use "importpath.name" as the object file symbol name for the variable or function declared as "localname" in the source code.
+If the "importpath.name" argument is omitted, the directive uses the symbol's default object file symbol name and only has the effect of making the symbol accessible to other packages.
 Because this directive can subvert the type system and package modularity, it is only enabled in files that have imported "unsafe".